About the Farm

-We are five young farmers who met while studying agriculture at the MacDonald campus of McGill university.
-Our interest in good food, social justice and the environment led us to start Tourne-Sol cooperative farm in the fall of 2004.
+This shared interest led us to start Tourne-Sol cooperative farm in the fall of 2004.
 We run our business as a workers co-operative.
 In farming together following ecological principles, we have built a democratic, diversified and sustainable enterprise.

 La Ferme Coopérative Tourne-Sol is situated in les Cèdres, Quebec, about 60 km west of Montreal.
 Find us on Google Maps here.
-We farm on 17 acres (7ha) of land rented from neighbouring organic grain producers.
+We farm on 17 acres (7ha) of land partly owned and partly rented from neighbouring organic grain producers.

 We strive to produce agricultural products of the highest quality according to organic standards and agro-ecological principles; to build strong community ties in our region; and to promote organic agriculture as a viable food production system.